mulefish/flask_slow_pdf_server/README.md

 # code.py change
-There is an absolute path is code.py.
+There is an absolute path in code.py.
 Change it to match your situation.